 2. You don’t own your space.

 If you use an all-in-one platform like Wix, Squarespace, or Shopify, you don’t really “own” your online space.
 It’s kind of like you are renting tools, as opposed to owning your own set.
-Clearly, there are many times that renting a tool is better than buying one you won’t need again soon… but just as clearly, a carpenter who doesn’t own a hammer is at a disadvantage.
+Clearly, there are many times that renting a tool is better than buying one you won’t need again soon.
+But a carpenter who doesn’t own a hammer is at a disadvantage.

-Since you don’t own your site, you are subject to a number of risks, such as:
+Since you don’t own your website, you are subject to a number of risks, such as:

 - Terms of service changes

-- Arbitrary account closure for real or perceived TOS violations
+- Arbitrary account closure for real or perceived violations of terms of service (or no reason at all)

-Lastly, I’d be remiss not to mention the scenario where the platform itself is discontinued or fundamentally changed– can’t see the whole company folding being super likely, but you never know when a company is going to get bought out and make changes that their current customer base doesn’t like.
+And there’s always the outside chance that the platform itself is discontinued, or fundamentally changed.
+It may seem unlikely, but you never know when a company is going to get bought out and/or make big changes that their current customer base doesn’t like.

 Because you don’t really own the space, you also have limitations on what you can change or customize.
 Kind of like when you rent an apartment– it’s not like you can just knock out a wall to make an open floor plan!
 On these web builders, the actual code is gated, protected, and you’re very limited in what you can change.

 Like I said, I’m going to be transparent– limited customization has a major upside.
 It means you’re not going to be able to break your site!
-That’s not true for WordPress– it’s pretty easy to break your WordPress site if you start making changes without knowing what you’re doing.
+That’s not true for WordPress– you could definitely break your WordPress website if you start pressing buttons and flipping switches without some know-how.
 With great power comes great responsibility.

 3. Not free to shop around